1) Why do we need to collect and use your personal data?

 - Mandatory data

-- Your personal contact details, such as your name, last name, address(es), personal email address, personal phone number, picture as submitted on the CV
+- Your personal contact details, such as your name, last name, address(es), personal email address, personal phone number

 - Your CV